 SharedPreferenceson Android orUserDefaultson iOS).Real-World Example: On a jailbroken iPhone, we navigated to the app's data directory and found a

-.plistfile containing the user's base64-encoded password.
-On an Android device, we found the user's persistent authentication token stored in a locally accessible file, allowing us to copy it and hijack their session.Business Impact: Account Takeover (ATO).
+.plistfile containing the user's base64-encoded password, allowing us to hijack their session.Business Impact: Account Takeover (ATO).
 A malicious app on the user's device or an attacker with brief physical access can steal credentials and hijack user accounts.

 8. CDN & Origin IP Exposure